-Newsom: Wildfire insurance crisis is a 'waving red flag'
+Wildfire insurance crisis is a 'waving red flag,' Newsom says

 He called the retreat of home insurers amid rising climate disaster costs a "waving red flag" and compared California to Florida, where Gov. Ron DeSantis is also grappling with insurers leaving the state in the wake of costly weather events.

-“This is not unique to us,” Newsom said during an interview with POLITICO at the Sacramento Museum.
+“This is not unique to us,” Newsom said during an interview with POLITICO at the California Museum in Sacramento.
 He invoked DeSantis and the sky-high insurance premiums paid by Floridians as well as Colorado Gov. Jared Polis' effort to set up a property insurer of last resort.
 “This is the coming attraction in terms of impacts of climate.”

 Newsom said administration officials have been meeting regularly on the issue but didn't commit to a special legislative session or executive action.